n3d1117/cook/README.md

 	--p12                 Optional path to P12 certificate to use for resigning --p12-password        Optional P12 password
 	--machine-name        Optional machine name to use when adding certificate (defaults to 'cook', ignored if --p12 is specified)
+	-f                    Revoke certificate (if --p12 is not specified) if needed, register app id if needed
 	```

 ### JSON Mode